jstrieb/code-grid/README.md

 # Warning

+Cross-Site Scripting (XSS) is a class of web security vulnerabilities in which users can execute their own (potentially malicious) code on someone else's website.
+Usually it is caused by a mistake made by the website owner.
+In this case, I am deliberately letting you execute your code on my website to make Code Grid do whatever you want.

 Clicking Code Grid links can be risky, because the links can run arbitrary code.
 Only click links from those you trust.
 Links running code in your browser means that those links: